sailfish009/mydl_C/docs/tutorials/datasets.md

 * `panoptic_root`, `panoptic_json`: Used by panoptic evaluation.
 * `evaluator_type`: Used by the builtin main training script to select evaluator.
 No need to use it if you write your own main script.
-   You can just provide the [DatasetEvaluator](../modules/evaluation.html#detectron2.evaluation.DatasetEvaluator) for your dataset directly in your main script.
+   You can just provide the [DatasetEvaluator](../modules/evaluation.html#mydl.evaluation.DatasetEvaluator) for your dataset directly in your main script.

 NOTE: For background on the concept of "thing" and "stuff", see [On Seeing Stuff: The Perception of Materials by Humans and Machines](http://persci.mit.edu/pub_pdfs/adelson_spie_01.pdf).
-In detectron2, the term "thing" is used for instance-level tasks, and "stuff" is used for semantic segmentation tasks.
+In mydl, the term "thing" is used for instance-level tasks, and "stuff" is used for semantic segmentation tasks.
 Both are used in panoptic segmentation.